Ohtsu/ng5-i18n-multilingual/README.md

 npm run build:fr
 ```

-## Copy site data to your own server
+## Upload the site data to your own server

 If you compilation is successful, you will find `dist` directory in your project root directory.